s-frantz/portrait-by-number/flask/ai/README.md

 3. clothing
 4. background

 Separating these allows for using custom color-spaces (e.g., for skin tones), and for providing more detail in higher classes.
 The paint-time for an artist / puzzler will be determined largely by the number and complexity of paint-by-number blocks, as will, inversely, the quality of that end result.
-Focusing paint-time and resolution on higher-priority image regions will give our users a better ROI!
+Focusing paint-time and resolution on higher-priority image regions will give our users a better ROI.

 We also want to ensure that paint-by-number blocks do not bleed across these classes.
 Even if face & hair or hair & clothing look locally similar, a boundary should exist between them.